 Retiring in Spain pros and cons

-The largest country in Southern Europe, encompassing 505,990 square kilometers, Spain has a population of nearly 47 million.
+The largest country in Southern Europe, encompassing 505,990 square kilometers, Spain has a population of over 48 million in 2024.

 Bordered to the south and east by the Mediterranean Sea, the country features more than 5,000 miles (ca. 8,000 km) of coastline.
 And that means numerous breathtaking beaches.
 It’s also home to an impressive array of mountain ranges, including the Sierra Nevada and the Pyrenees.
 Perfect for those who prefer skiing and hiking to sunbathing and snorkeling.